LuciferWPF910/CinderRPGWiki/README.md

-# CinderRPGWiki
+# Hello Wiki Editors!

-The official wiki for the CinderRPG modpack server.
+This is the official github for our WIKI specifically for the CinderRPG modpack server.

+Please ensure new updates are pushed to the FrostsBranch before being merged to main!
+Please utilise the discord to highlight any bugs, spelling mistakes or errors made.